 On the northern fringe of Malecón 2000 is where to find what is arguably the most beautiful neighborhood in Guayaquil, Las Peñas.
 It’s a historic neighborhood that dates back over 400 years!

-If there’s any doubt of how far you’ve ascended in Guayaquil’s heat, each step is numbered to provide a gentle reminder.
+If there’s any doubt about how far you’ve ascended in Guayaquil’s heat, each step is numbered to provide a gentle reminder.

 There are plenty of benches and quaint plazas along the way to pause and catch your breath.
 About every few dozen stairs will be a vendor selling water to help keep you cool and hydrated as you make your way to the top.
 Reaching step #444 provides a visual reward for the sweaty effort, by offering panoramic views of the Guayaquil and the river down below.

-But be sure to make it to the top of Cerro Santa Ana.
-That’s where there’s a small church and the “El Faro” lighthouse that you can go inside for 360-degree panoramic views down below.
+You’ll want to be sure to climb the stairs from there to reach the top of Cerro Santa Ana.
+That’s where there’s a small church and the “El Faro” lighthouse is located.
+It’s possible to go inside this hilltop lighthouse for 360-degree panoramic views down below.

-Lining the hilltop are canons that were once used to protect Guayaquil from pirates.
+Lining the top of this hill are also canons that were once used to protect Guayaquil from pirates.
 Look beyond the canons and out onto the Guayas River and you may even see a pirate ship floating by.
 And that’s another great thing to do in Guayaquil!

-4) Take a River Cruise on the Guayas River on the Henry Morgan Pirate Ship
+4) Take a Guayas River Cruise on the Henry Morgan Pirate Ship